-2. Substituting God's awe for His holiness also immunizes us from the shock we were intended to receive when God called Himself holy.
-We tend to gloss over the words as we read them, "of course God is Holy, what else would He be?"
+3. Substituting God's awesomeness for His holiness also immunizes us from the shock we were intended to receive when God called Himself holy.
+We tend to gloss over the words as we read them.
+"Of course God is Holy, what else would He be?"
 I think we are intended to stop right there and ask what God could possibly be subject toward?
-The fully objective one, the Great I AM, the one to whom all is subject, the one who separates the holy from the common.
+The fully objective One, the Great I AM, the One to whom all is subject, the one who separates the holy from the common.
 It's a shocking statement, and it's intended to be so.
-It is a 'how can this be?' moment in the scriptures.
+It's a 'how can this be?' moment in Scripture.

-Of course this does not mean that God is not powerful, intriguing, awesome, or even remotely safe; but His holiness is something very different from His capacity.
+Of course this does not mean that God is not perfect, powerful, intriguing, awesome, or even remotely safe; but His holiness is something very different from His capacity.

 Maybe God's holiness means that He is altogether perfect and omnipotent simply because He is subject to Himself.

-"For when God made a promise to Abraham, since he had no one greater by whom to swear, he swore by himself," (Hebrews 6:13 ESV).
+Many argue along these lines.
+"For when God made a promise to Abraham, since he had no one greater by whom to swear, he swore by himself," says Hebrews 6:13 ESV.

-I guess that is an acceptable definition of holiness of God, it tells us that although power corrupts, absolute power is incorruptible; but that is not a very compelling reason for me to recognize my own subjectivity toward Him.
+This tells us that although power corrupts, absolute power is incorruptible-but that's not a very compelling reason for me to recognize my own subjection toward Him.

-Since there is no way for me to ever be God in the same way as God is God, all knowing and all powerful, what then could He mean when He says, "be holy as I am holy"?

-There must be something other than His perfect personality, for which He has a purpose; something that I could emulate.

-So then we get back to the question if God is holy, then what is He holy toward?
-What is His Purpose?
+Since there's no way for me to ever be God or anything even slightly resembling the way God is God-all-knowing and all-powerful-what then could He mean when He says, "be holy as I am holy"?
+What kind of instruction would incorporate an impossibility?
+There must be something beyond His perfect personality, character, or metaphysical traits-something He has a purpose for, something I could emulate.
+So we get back to the question: If God's holy, what's He holy toward?
+What's His purpose?

 Let's find out.

-Chapter 1 - In the Law - God has a name and a purpose
+Chapter 1 - In the Law - God Has a Name and a Purpose

-The first five books of the bible contain a lot of narrative even though they are collectively understood as The Law; the main theme of this narrative is undoubtedly holiness.
+The first five books of the Bible contain a lot of narrative even though they are collectively understood as The Law (Torah).
+The main theme of this narrative is undoubtedly holiness.

-Before we knew any better everything was holy, there simply was no need for the distinction between what is holy and what is not.
-But tragically as we gained the knowledge of the concept of holy verses common, so we became unable to distinguish between the two.
-It seems that holiness has a fundamental limit of perception, just like atomic particles; the more you know about one aspect the less you know about the other.
-In physics this is called Heisenberg's uncertainty principle, in holiness it's called sin.
-You can know that there is a difference between good and evil or you can know what is good.
-But to know specifically that this thing is good and that thing is bad requires an act of divine intervention and a body of unusual obedience.
+Before we knew any better, everything was holy.
+There simply was no need for the distinction between what is holy and what is not.
+But tragically as we gained the knowledge of the concept of holy versus common (the tree of knowledge of good and evil), so we became unable to distinguish between the two.

+It seems that holiness has a fundamental limit of perception, just like atomic particles.
+The more you know about one aspect, the less you know about the other!
+In physics this is called "Heisenberg's Uncertainty Principle"; in holiness it's called sin.
+You can know that there is a difference between good and evil, but to know specifically that this thing is good and that thing is bad requires an act of divine intervention and a body of unusual obedience.
+"Sin" means in the Bible "to miss the mark" and you have to know what the mark is!
+That second kind of knowing-what specifically is good or bad-trips us up every time, because we think we can figure it out ourselves.